OISF/suricata/README.md

 __Q: I think your QA test is wrong__

-A: If you really think it is, we can discuss how to improve it.
+A: If you really think it is, feel free to open a discussion on how to improve it.
 But don't come to this conclusion too quickly, more often it's the code that turns out to be wrong.